TheWhiteLionGod/Animal-Catch/README.md

 ## Overview

 Animal Catch combines real-world exploration with turn-based RPG mechanics.
-Players photograph animals they find outside — a dog in the park, a bird on a fence, a squirrel in a tree — and those animals become their fighters.
-The app fetches live stats for wild opponents from a custom Python backend, scales them to match the player's level, and pulls real photos from Wikipedia so every enemy looks like the actual species.
+Players photograph animals they find outside — a dog in the park, a bird on a fence, a squirrel in a tree — and a Vision Transformer model automatically identifies the species.
+A language model then generates balanced RPG stats for that animal based on its real-world traits.
+The caught animal joins the player's roster and can be used in battles against wild opponents whose stats are also LLM-generated and scaled to the player's current level.

-The core loop is: **go outside → catch → battle → level up → repeat**.
+The core loop is: **go outside → photograph → AI identifies and stats the animal → battle → level up → repeat**.

 ---

 ## Features

 - Catch real animals by photographing them with your device camera
+- AI-powered animal identification using a Vision Transformer model trained on iNaturalist 21
+- LLM-generated RPG stats (HP, ATK, DEF, SPD) tailored to each animal species
 - Turn-based battles with Attack, Defend, and Flee actions
 - Rule-based enemy AI that adapts strategy based on remaining HP
 - XP and leveling system with stat growth on level-up
 - Wild enemy stats scaled dynamically to the player's level
 - Enemy sprite images fetched live from the Wikipedia API
 - Local animal collection persisted with Room (SQLite)
-- Live animal base stats served from a hosted Python backend
 - Entrance animations and VS badge for battle start
 - HP bars that shift color from green to amber to red as health drops